 Proper inventory management is the key to success for any enterprise.
-Satisfying the preferences of the buyer, minimizing purchasing costs, organizing the storage and transportation of goods, and maintaining optimal stock levels are the main challenges you will face in maximizing inventory management, especially for low-demand products.
+Satisfying the preferences of the buyer, minimizing purchasing costs, organizing the storage and transportation of goods, and maintaining optimal stock levels are the main challenges you will face in maximizing inventory management, especially for low-demand products (slow-movers).

 There are different approaches to calculating proper stock levels at different stores.
 This is most apparent at stores that receive direct deliveries or use a Distribution center (DC).
-Most companies make improvements to their accounting systems to automate orders by choosing the most optimal calculation method for them, however, some still do the process manually.
+Most companies improve their accounting systems by choosing the optimal calculation method to automate orders.
+However, some still do the process manually.

-It can be challenging to choose the correct method with which to manage a company's stock level, especially when moving from manual control to automation.
+Choosing the correct method to manage a company's stock level can be challenging, especially when moving from manual control to automation.
 Most often, the company chooses the same method for all its products.
 Sometimes this works, other times it doesn’t.

 Theory of constraints

 One of the most popular methods for managing inventory levels at stores is managing the stock buffer, which is maintained according to the theory of constraints.
 A buffer is an indicative stock level, which is divided into three zones: red (low stock), yellow (optimal), and green (surplus).
 A change of over 33% (up or down) results in the buffer shifting zones.

-Using the theory of constraints to manage the buffer works best when a product is not characterized by high-frequency sales do not characterize a product.
-A good example is the food segment where the lion's share is occupied by goods with relatively even demand.
+Using the theory of constraints to manage the buffer works best when high-frequency sales do not characterize a product.
+A good example is the food segment where goods occupy the lion's share with relatively even demand.

-DCs play an important role especially if the supplier has a long replenishment cycle.
-As a rule, the DC delivers goods to its stores at least once a week, even if they are low-demand products.
+DCs play an important role, especially if the supplier has a long replenishment cycle.
+As a rule, the DC delivers goods to its stores at least once a week, even if they are low-demand products (slow-movers).

 Companies in non-food segments face more acute issues.
 Their replenishment cycle ranges from four weeks to up to six months.
-With high-variability goods, the calculation of the demand for DC orders can be impossible to achieve without a sales forecast.
+With high-variability goods, calculating the demand for DC orders can be impossible without a sales forecast.

 Stock level factors